Just For Kids

 Nearby Fort Fisher Aquarium, check out the sea life at the North Carolina Aquarium where you can learn even more about the area.
 Many daily free programs and participation events will keep you coming back to this fascinating site.
 You can even have breakfast with the fishes!
 If you register ahead of time, you can come in before the Aquarium opens and see things that many others won’t ever see.

 After visiting the Aquarium, make several stops in and around the port city of Wilmington which has so many things to do including the Wilmington Children’s Museum at 116 Orange Street.
 There, kids from 0 to 11 receive hands-on opportunities to celebrate childhood and explore the magical, exciting world of themselves and their environment.
-Later, make your way to the Cape Fear River front, explore Chandler’s Wharf with its many cobblestone streets and river views, and check out the old Cotton Annex.
-Up and down the streets, you might even see a major block-buster movie in production!
+Later, make your way to the Cape Fear Riverfront, explore Chandler’s Wharf with its many cobblestone streets and river views, and check out the old Cotton Annex.
+Up and down the streets, you might even see a movie in production!
 Did you know that Wilmington has the third largest movie-making industry after Los Angeles and New York?
-Across the water, you spy the Battleship North Carolina and set out to see that by driving across the Cape Fear Memorial Bridge.
+Across the water, you'll be able to spy the Battleship North Carolina and set out to see that by driving across the Cape Fear Memorial Bridge.

 Of course, all of this activity is not for just one day or even just one week.
 Come back again sometime and see even more, and the more you see, the more you will want to see.
-Whether you are interested in learning more about nature or you crave action adventures, Oak Island and its surrounding area has what you need for a great vacation!
+Whether you are interested in learning more about nature or crave action adventures, Oak Island and its surrounding area have what you need for a great vacation with kids!